Concept Video

 interviews / questionnaires / after effects / audition / illustrator / indesign / adobe xd / hand craftsmanship

-Because they are not widely known, because they are from a remote part of the world, and because their music is so unique, I felt that they were the perfect music group for which to design a product ecosystem that enhances the experience while also connecting them to their fans around the world.
+Because they are not widely known, because they are from a remote part of the world, and because their music is so unique, I felt that they were the perfect music group for which to design a product ecosystem that enhances the experience of listening to their music, while also connecting them to their fans around the world.

 GOALS